atropos-null/LS/py109/py109_studyguide.md

 message = f"Hello, {name}.
 You are a {profession}."
 ```
 Key Features:
-    * Start with f or F prefix before the quotation marks
+* Start with `f` before the quotation marks
-    * Expressions in curly braces {} are evaluated at runtime
+* Expressions in curly braces `{}` are evaluated at runtime
 * Can include any valid Python expression inside the braces
 * More readable and typically faster than other formatting methods

 **Advanced F-string Techniques**:
 ```python